awslabs/sagemaker-battlesnake-ai/README.md

 ```
 CloudFormation                    # contains the templates and scripts to automate deployment
-InferenceEndpoint                 # contains the code for the Snake Endpoint
-  > PretrainedModels              # existing models that are already trained
+BattlesnakeGym										# OpenAI Gym environment that simulates the Battlesnake game
+Heuristics												# your custom heuristics
-  > SnakeInference                # code that exposes the Snake API
+LambdaGateway               			# code that exposes the Snake API
-  > SageMakerEndpoint             # code that is used for model inference with SageMaker
-TrainingEnvironment
- > battlesnake_gym                # OpenAI Gym environment that simulates the Battlesnake game engine
+MXNet															# training environment with the MXNet implementation
- > notebook
+  > TrainingEnvironment           # contains the Jupyter notebook for model training
+  > InferenceEndpoint             # contains the code for the Snake Endpoint
-   > HeuristicsDeveloper.ipynb    # Jupyter notebook for heuristics development
+  > HeuristicDevelopment          # contains the Jupyter notebook for heuristics development
+RLlib
-   > SagemakerModelTraining.ipynb # Jupyter notebook for model training
+  > TrainingEnvironment           # contains the Jupyter notebook for model training
+  > InferenceEndpoint             # contains the code for the Snake Endpoint
+  > HeuristicDevelopment          # contains the Jupyter notebook for heuristics development
 ```

 ## License